Brassy ringlet: Evolution

 While the details are still somewhat conjectural, a quite robust evolutionary scenario has been developed for the brassy ringlet group:

 As it seems, the origin of this group is perhaps south of the Central Asian or more likely in the Balkans region.
 Probably around 1 million years ago during the Pre-Pastonian Stage, the original population expanded north.
 During an interstadial, the southern montane metapopulation and the one to the north which ranged across the Eurasian taiga split.

 Two major southern populations were established some 800,000-700,000 years ago during the Pastonian Stage, when the habitat belt moved uphill, cutting off gene flow between major mountain ranges.
 Coincident with the Günz-Mindel interglacial, about 600,000-500,000 years ago some more distinct local populations diverged in the south.

 Meanwhile, the northern population had been spreading across Europe to the Pyrenees and deep into Siberia.
 With the ice – which had then been covering much of northern and central Europe – retreating at the end of the Elsterian Stage between 400,000 and 300,000 years ago, the taiga population and their relatives in the mountains of central and western Europe became isolated for good.
 Finally, at the end of the Riss/Saale glaciation about 130,000 years ago, Alpine and Siberian populations fragmented further.
 The former stayed rather distinct while more subsequent gene flow occurred between the latter; this difference is probably an effect of habitat topography.

 A peculiar case is the Colorado alpine, the nominate subspecies of Erebia callias.
 This isolated Rocky Mountains population has been lumped with the Siberian brassy ringlets as they are almost alike morphologically.
 Though one might suspect stronger differentiation and perhaps marked cryptic speciation across the wide range, the Rocky Mountains population is apparently a very recent isolate.
 Its ancestors apparently crossed over the Bering Strait at the end of the Wisconsinian glaciation, about 15,000 to 10,000 years ago.
 Thus, brassy ringlets are present on the North American continent quite exactly for the same length of time as a significant human population.

 Systematics and taxonomy

 Occasionally, as few as three species of brassy ringlets are accepted, or these are treated as superspecies.
 E. tyndarus is used for populations from the Pyrenees and Alps, and E. ottomana for those of the Balkans and the Caucasus.
 However, in this case the Caucasus population would also seem to warrant recognition at the same taxonomic rank as the others, as E. iranica.
 In addition, the related butterflies around Beringia have been united in the E. callias superspecies.
 Therefore, though E. callias might be split up on grounds of biogeography and ecology, the molecular and morphological data are still more in favor of retaining a single species.
+See also the discussion by Gratton, P. et al.

 Based on analyses of mtDNA NADH dehydrogenase subunit 5 and CoxII sequence, ecological, and morphological data, the following species and well-distinct subspecies ought to be recognized: